akeneo/pim-docs/cloud_edition/flexibility_mode/docs/partner_starterkit.rst

 C. Setup composer
 -----------------
-To be able to update akeneo pim, you must setup your `composer into instance`_
+To be able to update Akeneo PIM, you must setup your `composer into instance`_

 D. Akeneo info
 ------------------